 Our call for Sudan

-All armed groups and those with influence over them MUST ENSURE that humanitarian aid can move freely to all areas of the country.
-Parties to the conflict continue to impose deliberate blockages to stop medical and humanitarian supplies reaching places where they are desperately needed, and this prevents people from receiving the medical care they desperately need.
+All armed groups and those who exert influence over them MUST ENSURE that humanitarian aid can move freely throughout all regions of the country.
+The parties to the conflict continue to impose deliberate blockades to prevent the delivery of medical and humanitarian supplies to the areas where they are desperately needed, thus preventing populations from receiving the medical care they so urgently require.

-Civilians, humanitarian workers and health structures must be spared in the fighting.
-Bombing health facilities, deliberate harassment and attacks on healthcare workers MUST STOP.
+Civilians, humanitarian workers, and healthcare facilities must be spared from the fighting.
+Bombing of healthcare facilities, deliberate harassment, and attacks on healthcare professionals MUST STOP.

-The humanitarian response MUST IMMEDIATELY SCALE UP to meet the massive needs of the population and end this suffering.
+The humanitarian response MUST IMMEDIATELY be scaled up to address the massive needs of the population and put an end to this suffering.

 A war on people-report cover